Topological classes of higher-dimensional black holes in massive gravity: Topological properties of higher-dimensional black holes in massive gravity

-Now we order $Q=0$ in the function \ref{eq2.4} and discuss the thermodynamic topology of the uncharged black hole in Figure \ref{fig:3.3} - Figure \ref{fig:3.5}.
-In the left picture of Figure \ref{fig:3.3}, there are three different black hole branches when $\tau_1<\tau<\tau_2$, which represent the large, middle and small black holes.
+Now we order $Q=0$ in Eq. (\ref{eq2.4}) and discuss the topological properties of the uncharged black hole in Figure \ref{fig:3.3} - Figure \ref{fig:3.5}.
+In the left picture of Figure \ref{fig:3.3}, there are three different black hole branches when $\tau_1<\tau<\tau_2$, which represent the LBH, IBH and SBH.
 The generation point and annihilation point are located at $\tau_1/r_0$ and $\tau_2/r_0$, respectively.
 Therefore, there is a SBH/LBH phase transition.
-For the large black hole branch and the small black hole branch, the winding number for any zero point is $w=1$.
-For the the intermediate black hole branch, the winding number is $w=-1$.
-Thus the topological number is $W=1-1+1=1$.
-There is only one stable black hole and a zero point in Figure \ref{fig:3.4}, which implies there is no phase transition for this black hole in this case.
-Its topological number is also obtained as $W=1$, which is full in consistence with the results obtained for the charged black hole.
+For the LBH and SBH branches, their winding numbers for any zero point is $w=1$.
+For the IBH branch, the number is $w=-1$.
+Thus the topological number is $1$.
+There is only a stable black hole and a zero point in Figure \ref{fig:3.4}, which implies there is no phase transition for this black hole in this case.
+Its topological number is also obtained as $1$, which is full in consistence with the results obtained for the charged black hole.

 In Figure \ref{fig:3.5}, the annihilation point is at $\tau_2/r_0$.
 There are two different black holes at the same temperature when $\tau <\tau_2$.
 The first black hole with large radius is stable and has the winding number for any zero point is $w=1$, the second black hole with small radius is unstable and has the winding number for any zero point is $w=-1$.
-The topological number is gotten as $W=1-1=0$, which is different from the result derived in Figure \ref{fig:3.3} and Figure \ref{fig:3.4}.
-Comparing Figure \ref{fig:3.3}, \ref{fig:3.4} and \ref{fig:3.5}, we find that the topological number for this uncharged black hole is $W =0 $ or $1$, whose specific values are determined by the values of the black hole's parameters.
+The topological number is gotten as $0$, which is different from the result derived in Figure \ref{fig:3.3} and Figure \ref{fig:3.4}.
+Comparing Figure \ref{fig:3.3}, \ref{fig:3.4} and \ref{fig:3.5}, we find that the topological number for this uncharged black hole is $0 $ or $1$, whose specific values are determined by the values of the black hole's parameters.
+Therefore, the topological number for the five-dimensional charged black hole is $1$, while that for the uncharged black hole is $0 $ or $1$.

-In this subsection, we found that there is a topological number for the five-dimensional charged black hole with the different values of the parameters, which is $W =1$.
-For the uncharged black hole, the black hole branches and zero points' numbers in Figure \ref{fig:3.3} - Figure \ref{fig:3.5} are different, which lead to that its topological numbers is $W =0 $ or $1$.